 Look for a deal that includes "gap insurance" or waives "gap liability."
 If the vehicle is stolen or totaled, gap insurance will pay the difference between what you owe under the lease and what the dealer can recover for the vehicle—a difference that could amount to thousands of dollars.
 Some leases waive gap liability.

 Usually, you cannot cancel a lease agreement before the end of the term, unless you're willing to pay a substantial penalty.
 If you want to cancel your lease, look carefully at the provision describing what happens if you default or want to terminate the lease early.
 Ask the dealer or lessor to calculate how much it would cost you to terminate the lease early.

-To learn more about leasing a car, see Nolo's Encyclopedia of Everyday Law, by Shae Irving and the editors of Nolo.
+To learn more about leasing a car, see Nolo's Encyclopedia of Everyday Law, by the Editors of Nolo.